 - 1) Independent study requires a thorough description of the work to be undertaken.
-Therefore, it is essential to plan well in advance of registration. - 2) Students are required to complete the "Application for Enrollment in Independent Study Program," in which they should outline the study topic, specifications of the work to be done, materials to be used, and a statement of the evaluative criteria to be used by the instructor. - 3) The deadline for the application for independent study is Tuesday, September 3.
+Therefore, it is essential to plan well in advance of registration. - 2) Students are required to complete the "Application for Enrollment in Independent Study Program," in which they should outline the study topic, specifications of the work to be done, materials to be used, and a statement of the evaluative criteria to be used by the instructor. - 3) The deadline for the application for independent study is Tuesday, September 2.
 A complete application, including a signature from your faculty supervisor, must be submitted no later than the deadline.
 Since registration for independent study is based on permission from the faculty and the Dean, students are advised to register for four other courses by the end of the registration period, and drop one course (if you wish) when you are granted permission for an independent study course.

-Please carefully note that no application for independent study will be accepted after the deadline (i.e. The add period will not apply to independent study courses).
-Application deadline (i.e. The add period will not apply to independent study courses.).
+Please carefully note that no application for independent study will be accepted after the deadline (i.e. The add period will not apply to independent study courses.).
 Application forms are available at the office.